thepaqui/42_so_long/README.md

 You can change texture size by changing the `SPR_DIM` macro in `srcs/game.h` and in `bonus/srcs/game_bonus.h`.
 You can then use your own textures by creating a new folder in the `textures` folder.

 In it, you'll need spritesheets with these names:
 - `map.xpm`,
 - `bg.xpm` -> will display starting from the window's bottom, tiles horizontally only, fills the window vertically with the first sprite,
 - `coin.xpm`,
 - `player.xpm`,
-- `end_bg.xpm`,
 - `font.xpm`.

-If you're doing this to the bonuses, also add:
+For the bonuses, also add:
 - `player_bonus.xpm`,
 - `cursor.xpm`,
 - `projectile.xpm`,
-- `canvas.xpm`,
+- `end_bg.xpm`,
 - `enemy_fly_h.xpm`,
 - `enemy_fly_v.xpm`,
 - `enemy_ground.xpm`.

-Then, you'll just have to change the macros to use your folder's name instead of *basic* or *bonus*.
+Then, you'll just have to change the macros in `game.h` and `sprites_bonus.h` to use your folder's name instead of *basic* or *bonus*.

-If you're unsure of how to do this, check out the two included texture packs (`textures/basic` and `textures/bonus`).
+If you're unsure of how to make the spritesheets, check out the two included texture packs (`textures/basic` and `textures/bonus`).

 ## To-do list 🗒️

-Make `player_bonus.xpm` for basic texture pack.

 ✅ MAKE ENEMIES TEXTURES
 ✅ MAKE PLAYER GROUNDED IDLE ANIMATION